 Pottery always played a large roll in rural farming communities.

 Prior to indoor plumbing every home had a dry sink and water pitcher, used to clean up when coming in from the fields.
 Heavy Crocks had many uses around the farmhouse kitchen.
 Food storage, fermenting sauerkraut and pickles, and as a container to churn butter.

-During the 19th and early 20th century there were many US companies which produced exceptional pottery.
+During the 19th and early 20th century, there were many US companies which produced exceptional pottery.
 Most of which have now closed their doors.
-Generally marked with a hallmarks, pottery is fairly easy to research on the internet..
+Generally marked with a hallmark, pottery is fairly easy to research on the internet.

 By far the most collected is McCoy.
 Founded in 1848 by J W McCoy the company span nearly 1-1/2 centuries of business.
 Managed by 3 generations until shortly before they closed the doors in late 1990.